nexendrie/nexendrie.gitlab.io/index.md

 About
 -----

 The Nexendrie Project was started in April 2015 by Jakub Konečný.
 The ultimate goal is to create a browser-based medieval ages/renaissance fantasy game.
-Currently it is in open beta stage.
+Currently, it is in open beta stage.
 [Homepage](https://www.nexendrie.cz)

 Along the way, some reusable parts were separated from the main repository into standalone packages (which can be downloaded via Composer).
 We post about new releases on [X (formerly Twitter)](https://x.com/nexendrie).

 Repositories
 ------------

-All of the project's repositories are hosted on both [GitHub](https://github.com/nexendrie) and [GitLab](https://gitlab.com/nexendrie/).
+All the project's repositories are hosted on both [GitHub](https://github.com/nexendrie) and [GitLab](https://gitlab.com/nexendrie/).
 All development takes place on GitLab (all issues and pull/merge should be created there).
 The repositories on GitHub are just mirrors.

 Used stuff
 ----------